Advertiser Disclosure

 Chase Travel allows cardholders to book a range of travel elements — including flights and hotels — either in cash with their cards or by redeeming Ultimate Rewards points from spending on the range of products that earn them.

-Chase Travel is special among issuer-supported travel portals as it allows those with certain cards to redeem their points at elevated rates of either 1.25 cents (with the Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card) or 1.5 cents per point (with the Chase Sapphire Reserve®).
+Chase Travel is special among issuer-supported travel portals as it allows those with certain cards to redeem their points at elevated rates of either up to 1.75 cents (with the Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card) or up to 2 cents per point (with the Chase Sapphire Reserve®) on select flights and hotels via Points Boost.

 And now, cardholders have the ability to book Southwest flights through Chase Travel.
 Previously, the airline restricted people to booking only through its own channels.